 When planning a project or activity that could impact upon the environment, it is important to first determine what kinds of approvals are required.

-We strongly encourage you to take advantage of our free consultation service before lodging any application with the department.
+If your application is for an approval that is not a development approval under the Sustainable Planning Act 2009, we strongly encourage you to take advantage of our free consultation service before lodging the application with the department.
 This will ensure the correct information has been provided and the application can proceed without delays.

 - email: firstname.lastname@example.org